-Golden Rules
+Golden Expectations

-The children are made aware of our 'Golden Rules':
+The children are made aware of our 'Golden Expectations':

-- 1. We care for everything and everyone
+- We care for everyone and everything

-- 2. We walk around school
+- We are polite

-- 3. We are polite
+- We tell the truth

-- 4. We tell the truth
+- We listen

-- 5. We listen to others
+- We walk in school

-- 6. We try our best
+- We work together

-- 7. We work together
+- We always try to be the best 'me' I can be!

-These rules are displayed in all classrooms with the children's names.
+These expectations are displayed in all classrooms with the children's names.
 They also form the pupil's part of our Home / School Agreement.

-The Golden Rules are reinforced by all staff, as the basis for maintaining the school ethos and environment.
+The Golden Expectations are reinforced by all staff, as the basis for maintaining the school ethos and environment.